MyBrain-Technologies/Research.TriggerBoxTester/README.md

 - Select a Serial Port (On Windows it will be name COM + a number, on Unix systems it will be named ttyUSB + a number)
 - Select an encoding (UTF-8 is the standard we use in myBrainTechnologies)
 - Write some characters to be encoded
-- Click on "Send Triggers)
+- Click on "Send Triggers"

 There are some customizable options such as looping the sequence of triggers (still experimental and unstable) and setting the time delay between triggers (min 1 second, max 10 seconds).